Tired of sewing zippers. Learn how to make easy envelope pillow with coastal theme.

 I did some digging on how to make the easiest pillows and found that the envelope pillow cover is the fastest to make.
 I am going to show you 4 simple steps on how to do this.

-- Measure your pillow insert and multiply it by 2 and add 6 inches that the length of the fabric you need to cut.
+- Measure your pillow insert and multiply one side of 23 inches by 2 and add 6 inches that the length of the fabric you need to cut.
 For example, my pillow insert was (23 by 23) 23 X 2 =46 add 6 inches for the seams and overlap of fabric.

 - Take the ends of the fabric and fold 1/4 over.
 Please iron that, fold over again and iron.
 Do that for both ends.
 Sew those seams up.